bromlu/RTS-Engine/README.md

 # RTS-Engine

 A fun RTS-Engine written in Javascript.
+The foundation of this was written by [bromlu](https://bromlu.github.com).

 ## Run

 You can download the code and open index.html in your web browser.
-Or you can visit the [github page to play around with it](https://bromlu.github.io/RTS-Engine/).
+Or you can visit the [github page to play around with it](https://kbmulligan.github.io/RTS-Engine/).